-One could have a long discussion on the best environmentally friendly and sustainable way to deal with the dead.
-But graveyards would be last on that list.
+One could discuss the best environmentally friendly and sustainable way to deal with the dead.
+But graveyards would be last on my list.
 They use an unbelievable amount of land and are unhygienic.
-I personally favour sky-burial and ossuaries.
-Every town could have its own bunch of carrion eating critters.
+I favour sky-burial and ossuaries.
+Every town could have its bunch of carrion-eating critters.

 Two articles about graveyards follow the list.